S4E3/hangman0/README.md

 # Hangman

 ## Description
 This is my first attempt at creating a Hangman game using python.
-Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.
+Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts. multiple commits were made whilst progressing through the project.

 # Table of Contents
 1. [Installation](#installation)